Scroll to navigation

 Filesystem

 These profile entries define a chroot filesystem built on top of the existing host filesystem.
-Each line describes a file/directory that is inaccessible (blacklist), a read-only file or directory (read-only), a tmpfs mounted on top of an existing directory (tmpfs), or mount-bind a directory or file on top of another directory or file (bind).
+Each line describes a file element that is removed from the filesystem (blacklist), a read-only file or directory (read-only), a tmpfs mounted on top of an existing directory (tmpfs), or mount-bind a directory or file on top of another directory or file (bind).
 Use private to set private mode.
-File globbing is supported, and PATH and HOME directories are searched, see the firejail FILE GLOBBING section for more details.
+File globbing is supported, and PATH and HOME directories are searched.
 Examples:

 Blacklist directory or file.
 Examples: